Courtly love: Modern usage

+In 1964, Moshe Lazar differentiated three separate categories within "courtly love".

+Criticism

+Scholars debate whether "courtly love" constitutes a coherent idea.

+D. W. Robertson Jr. said, "the connotations of the term courtly love are so vague and flexible that its utility for purposes of definition has become questionable."
+John C. Moore called it "a term used for a number of different, in some cases contradictory, conceptions" and called it "a mischievous term which should be abandoned".
+Roger Boase admitted the term "has been subjected to a bewildering variety of uses and definitions", but nonetheless defended the concept of courtly love as real and useful.

+E. Talbot Donaldson criticized its usage as a technical term as an anachronism or neologism.

 Richard Trachsler says that "the concept of courtly literature is linked to the idea of the existence of courtly texts, texts produced and read by men and women sharing some kind of elaborate culture they all have in common".
 He argues that many of the texts that scholars claim to be courtly also include "uncourtly" texts, and argues that there is no clear way to determine "where courtliness ends and uncourtliness starts" because readers would enjoy texts which were supposed to be entirely courtly without realizing they were also enjoying texts which were uncourtly.
 This presents a clear problem in the understanding of courtliness.